Insights Into Ice Swimming

-Nuala Moore‘s new manual – Insight Into The World Of Ice Swimming – is now on the book shelves.
-Her book is based on her experiences in doing ice swimming (that is, swimming for distance in water under 5°C from her native Ireland to Russia and Argentina and many places in between.
+Her book is based on her experiences in doing ice swimming (i.e., swimming for distance in water under 5°C) from her native Ireland to Russia and Argentina and many places between.

 “I focused on Cold Water Shock, Cold Water Incapacitation/Swim Failure, Post-Rescue Collapse and Hypothermia and how it applies to swimmers, mainly at distance.”

-Considering Moore and her fellow ice swimmers have swum at least a kilometer in nearly 0°C water and sub-0°C air temperatures, we had to smile when she mentioned this.
-“There are limits in the cold.
+Even tough Moore and other ice swimmers have swum at least a kilometer in 0°C water and sub-0°C air temperatures, she warned, “There are limits in the cold.
 For everyone.